kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 #### Check the result

-At the end of the squash and clean phase, the only delta you should see from the deconstruct tag is:
+At the end of the squash and clean phase, the only delta you should see from the split tag is:

-    $ git diff lp1803562/deconstruct/2%4.18-1ubuntu1 |diffstat
+    $ git diff lp1803562/split/2%4.18-1ubuntu1 |diffstat
      changelog |  762 --------------------------------------------------------------
      control   |    3
      2 files changed, 1 insertion(+), 764 deletions(-)